 - 1. Follow the procedure to view the tag group list. - 2.
 Click the Edit ✓ icon for the desired group, edit the group name, and click Save.

-To delete a group, click the Delete □ icon.
+To delete a group, click the Delete ▼ icon.

-Deleting a group does not affect the tags in that group.
+Deleting a group does not delete or otherwise affect the individual tags in that group.
 However, if a report is based on a group, then that report will no longer get data.

-About Analytic Tags
+Analytic Tags Overview